HypertextAssassin0273/google-custom-search/README.md

 You can add websites under different categories in the `websites.xlsx` file.
 The application will automatically load the websites from the excel file and display them accordingly in the previewer tab.

-**Note:** make sure to add `websites.xlsx` file in `data\` directory and ensure that the websites are in the correct format and accessible. otherwise, it will not work correctly.
+**Note:** make sure to upload `websites.xlsx` file and ensure that the websites are in the correct format and accessible. otherwise, it will not work correctly.

 ### 2. Proxy Support (requests user-agent)
 If you want to optimize **page-search** results of a specific website, you can add that website's **domain** name in `proxied_websites.txt` file.
 The application will automatically fetch and cache the proxied content for all the pages of that website.